-Emissions from waste incineration with energy recovery are reported in sector 1A1a (public electricity and heat production).
-Emissions from waste incineration have decreased by 82% from 1990 to 2006.
-This is because the total amount of waste being incinerated in Iceland has decreased while increasing levels have been incinerated with energy recovery and thus reported under 1A1a.
+Emissions from waste incineration with energy recovery are reported in sector 1A1a (public electricity and heat production) and 1A4a (commercial).
+Emissions from waste incineration have decreased by 82% from 1990 to 2007.
+This is because the total amount of waste being incinerated in Iceland has decreased while increasing levels have been incinerated with energy recovery and thus reported under 1A1a and 1A4a.
 Waste incineration without energy recovery is virtually non-existent today except from bonfires around New Year celebrations.
 A gradual decrease is seen in open pit burning since 1990 and from 2005 only bonfires are included in the Waste Incineration sector, along with emissions from one single incineration plant.